paed01/smqp/API.md

 - `on(eventName, handler)`: listen for shovel events, returns event consumer
 - `close()`: close shovel and cancel source consumer tag

-Shovel is also closed if source- or destination change is closed, or source consumer is canceled.
+Shovel is closed if either source- or destination exchange is closed, or source consumer is canceled.

 ### `broker.getShovel(name)`